WELLINGTON COLLEGE ENTERPRISES LIMITED

 WHAT TYPE OF PERSONAL DATA DOES WCE PROCESS?

-We process personal data about prospective, current and past: pupils and their parents (which includes guardians and carers as well as anyone with parental responsibility for that pupil) of the College and Eagle House; staff, directors/governors and volunteers of WCE, the College and Eagle House; suppliers and contractors; members of the Health & Fitness Club, Real Tennis Club and Golf Club; customers and other non-members using or hiring the services and facilities of any of our businesses; job applicants; those who organise, facilitate or attend residential and non-residential courses, activities, meetings and events held on the College premises (including the Health & Fitness Club or the Wellington Real Tennis Club) and arranged by the lets programme other than educational events; those who visit any of the facilities operated by WCE for any reason; family members of any of the foregoing; those involved in developing property alongside us or purchasing such properties from us; and others connected with us.
+We process personal data about prospective, current and past: pupils and their parents (which includes guardians and carers as well as anyone with parental responsibility for that pupil) of the College and Eagle House; staff, directors/governors and volunteers of WCE, the College and Eagle House; suppliers and contractors; members of the Health & Fitness Club, Real Tennis Club and Golf Club; customers and other non-members using or hiring the services and facilities of any of our businesses; job applicants; those who organise, facilitate or attend residential and non-residential courses, activities, meetings and events held on the College premises (including the Health & Fitness Club, the Real Tennis Club or the Golf Club) and arranged by the lets programme other than educational events; those who visit any of the facilities operated by WCE for any reason; family members of any of the foregoing; those involved in developing property alongside us or purchasing such properties from us; and others connected with us.

 The personal data we process takes different forms (it may be factual information, opinion, images or other recorded information) and the type of data processed will depend on your relationship with WCE.
 Examples of the personal data we process include: